How to Test Website Speed and Understand Speed Metrics + Tips and Tool Recommendations

 Here’s how:

 1. Log in to hPanel and click Websites on the navigation bar.
-Then, find your domain name and click Manage.
+Then, find your domain name and click Dashboard.

 2. Navigate to WordPressOverview from the sidebar.